aljedaxi/daxi.ml/articles/tarot.md

 * the **unconscious manifests consciously** from 3 => 2 => 10
 * the **present evolves into/around 7**, through 5 => 2 => 7

-the majority of your time will be spent talking about these narratives. you and the cards are the Socratic midwife, coaxing these narratives---these understandings---out of the individual. you aren't telling people who they are, or their future, or anything like that. *you don't know that. the cards don't know that. the cards don't *know* anything.
-RNGesus doesn't *know* anything. there's no magic, only magick---yeah?* allegory of the alethiometer.
+the majority of your time will be spent talking about these narratives. you and the cards are the Socratic midwife, coaxing these narratives---these understandings---out of the individual. you aren&apos;t telling people who they are, or their future, or anything like that. *you don&apos;t know that. the cards don&apos;t know that. the cards don&apos;t *know* anything.
+RNGesus doesn&apos;t *know* anything. there&apos;s no magic, only magick---yeah?* allegory of the alethiometer.

-you're trying to help someone understand their own problems.
+you&apos;re trying to help someone understand their own problems.

-it takes maybe 0.5-2 hours to fully explore the spread. after that, i like to ask my interlocutor if they feel ready to tackle their question, if the boundaries have been delineated. if not, it's time for another reading.
+it takes maybe 0.5-2 hours to fully explore the spread. after that, i like to ask my interlocutor if they feel ready to tackle their question, if the boundaries have been delineated. if not, it&apos;s time for another reading.

 if so, blow out the candles, turn off the music, and let the room sit in silent darkness for a bit. let the mind depressurize, or your interlocutor will get the bends.

 ## post reading

-now that you understand the problem, solve it.
+now that you understand the problem, all that&apos;s left&apos;s to solve it.

+[^1]: the alchemical mode is embodied in the magician. if you&apos;ve got a good deck you can learn oceans from pouring your consciousness over that card like a jazz cat.